 So what is thinking?

 The greatest myth around the concept of thinking is that everyone knows what it is and how to do it.
 We all take the concept of thinking as a given and therefore beyond question, but it is not.
 Although thinking is what makes us human, a function of our unique form of consciousness, and it is what distinguishes us from the primates and lower animals, it is not automatic.
 It arises from our unique ability to conceptualise, to form concepts, but this is volitional – we have to choose to do it.
 What thinking is requires a more in-depth discussion than is possible here, and I look into it further in the podcast episode “What is thinking?”.
 The point to make here is that thinking is fundamental and any notion of avoiding it and simply tuning into the ‘universe’ as a means to so-called “enlightenment” is a duff steer and a road to nowhere.
 The idea of ascension to a higher conscious without thought is a contradiction in terms.
-Meditation or mindfulness or any other form of mental quietude are great tools and have value, but are emphatically not the solution to any problem that man faces.
-Rational thinking on the other hand, mans distinguishing feature as a rational animal, is.
+Meditation or mindfulness or any other form of mental quietude are great tools and have value, but are emphatically not means of acquiring knowledge.
+Rational thinking on the other hand, mans distinguishing feature as a rational animal, very much is.

 Thinking is purposeful mental activity with the acquisition of knowledge as its goal, but to achieve that goal, to accurately identify reality, our thinking must be effective and efficient.
-Step one is our thinking must be rational, and for this reason.
+This means it must be scrupulously rational.
 We are not infallible, we can and do make mistakes.
 But if we remain rational and logical in our thinking, contradictions and errors will reveal themselves and can be corrected.

 The philosophical fundamentals of the Matrix are the metaphysics of Subjectivism (Mysticism) and the ethics of Altruism